zackforbing/ruby-submissions/1508/module_4_assignments/gametime/template/submission_form.markdown

 ### Attach a screenshot or paste the output from your terminal of the result of your test-suite running.

 ### Test Breakdown
-- How Many Model Tests?
+- How Many Unit Tests?
 - How Many Feature/Integration Tests?

-### Provide a link to an example, if you have one, of a model test that covers an 'edge case' or 'unhappy path'
+### Provide a link to an example, if you have one, of a unit test that covers an 'edge case' or 'unhappy path'

 ### Provide a link to an example, if you have one, of a feature test that covers an 'edge case' or 'unhappy path'